Spbaehr/IoT49/doc/install.md

 If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you might consider the [Atom Editor](https://atom.io).

 `Atom` comes with a wide range of optional plug-ins with useful features.
-E.g. `linter-pyflakes` points out Python syntax errors in the editor.
+E.g. `linter-pyflakes` points out Python syntax errors.

 The `Pymakr` plugin can be used as an alternative to `shell49` to upload and run code from the editor to the microcontroller.
 [Installation](https://docs.pycom.io/chapter/pymakr/installation/atom.html) and [usage](atom_ide.md) instructions can be found on the web.